Early in the 2000s, reciprocal link building was a popular method to increase your search traffic and boost your backlink profile.

 If you’re linking to external sites that aren’t relevant to your content, your page might experience a drop in site authority or SERP rankings.

-Before linking, ensure that the content is relevant, and check the site’s Alexa ranking.
+Before linking, ensure that the content is relevant and check the site’s domain authority.

 In some cases, it’s OK to link back to low-authority sites, but excessively linking to these sites will not improve your own website’s authority.

 When linking to sites with the same target keywords and phrases as your website, your chances of having that link reciprocated are low.

 As a result, you’re only boosting your competition’s SEO, not your own.

 Link exchanges or reciprocated links should be between sites with similar content and themes and not between directly competing sites.